 If you like good pizza and live in the Bay Area, then you’ve probably heard of Pizzeria Delfina.
-Founded in 2005 by Annie and Craig Stoll, Pizzeria Delfina is a San Francisco institution that prides itself on using fresh, locally-sourced ingredients to create handmade Neapolitan-inspired pizza.
+Founded in 2005 by Annie and Craig Stoll, Pizzeria Delfina is a San Francisco institution that prides itself on using fresh, locally-sourced ingredients to create handmade, Neapolitan-inspired pizza.

-When Pizzeria Delfina reached out to Character to help with their rebranding efforts we jumped at the opportunity—and then celebrated with pizza.
+When Pizzeria Delfina reached out to Character to help with their rebranding efforts, we jumped at the opportunity…and then celebrated with pizza.

-“I love pizza, what more can I say?”
+“I love pizza.
+What more can I say?”

-Meghan Berckes / Art Director
+Meghan Berckes / Associate Creative Director